 Paige spent 10 years managing internationalization of Microsoft.com, before joining the Trustworthy Computing organization in 2005.
 In TwC, Paige oversees compliance of company policy for geographic, country-region and cultural requirements, establishing a new center of excellence for market and world readiness, globalization/localizability, and language programs, tools, resources and external community forums to reach markets across the world with the right local experience.

 The Multilingual Web Workshop series brings together participants interested in the best practices, new technologies, and standards needed to help content creators, localizers, language tools developers, and others address the new opportunities and challenges of the multilingual Web.
 It will provide for networking across communities and building connections.

 Registration for the Workshop is free, and early registration is recommended since space at the Workshop is limited.

 There is still opportunity for individuals to submit proposals to speak at the workshop.
 Ideal proposals will highlight emerging challenges or novel solutions for reaching out to a global, multilingual audience.
-The deadline for speaker proposals is March 14, but early submission is strongly encouraged.
+The deadline for speaker proposals is March 8, but early submission is strongly encouraged.
 See the Call for Participation for more details.

-This workshop is made possible by the generous support of the LIDER project, which will organize a roadmapping workshop on linked data and content analytics as one of the tracks at Multilingual Web Workshop.
+This workshop is made possible by the generous support of the LIDER project.